aednlaxer/flutterconeurope2024/README.md

 Test fails because floating action button has not semantic label.
 Adding a semantic label or a tooltip fixes the issue.

+Guidelines test also contains a custom guideline to check the semantic label's max acceptable length.

 ## Running widget tests with modified accessibility options

 Running the following command shows no problem with tests: